digicademy/hydra-scraper/README.md

 - Allow combined hydra/beacon requests
 - Allow downloading triples instead of individual files (with CGIF filters?)
 - Check features of the Beacon standard that need to be supported
-- Test the script on the culture portal
 - Add the interactive mode
 - Add the help routine
 - Remove leftovers file